actions-reactions/8-puzzle/README.md

 To run: open Command Prompt/PowerShell/Terminal on the `dist/` directory by pressing SHIFT+RIGHT button on Windows or by openning Terminal on the current directory and by typing:

-`java -jar 8-puzzle.jar 1`
+`java -jar 8-puzzle.jar 1` for Hamming

 or,

-`java -jar 8-puzzle.jar 2`
+`java -jar 8-puzzle.jar 2` for Manhattan

 or,

-`java -jar 8-puzzle.jar 3`
+`java -jar 8-puzzle.jar 3` for Modified Manhattan

-To be noted that the command line argument 1, 2 and 3 represents Hamming, Manhattan and Modified Manhattan heuristics respectively.